IN THIS ARTICLE

 Causes of ischemic stroke

-Low blood pressure (hypotension) may also cause an ischemic stroke, although less commonly.
-Low blood pressure results in reduced blood flow to the brain and may develop as a result of narrowed or diseased arteries, a heart attack, a large loss of blood, or a severe infection.
+Low blood pressure may also cause an ischemic stroke, although this is less common.
+Low blood pressure results in reduced blood flow to the brain.
+It may be caused by narrowed or diseased arteries, a heart attack, a large loss of blood, or a severe infection.

 Some surgeries (such as endarterectomy) or other procedures (such as carotid artery stenting) that are used to treat narrowed carotid arteries may cause a blood clot to break loose, resulting in a stroke.